greghendershott/racket-mode/CONTRIBUTING.md

 Please use <kbd>M-x racket-bug-report</kbd> to generate a buffer with information that will help to reproduce and understand the bug:

-- Emacs version
+- Emacs version.
-- value of important Racket Mode variables
+- Value of important Racket Mode variables.
-- minor-modes that are active
+- Minor modes that are active.

-Please copy this and paste in your bug report.
+Please copy that and paste in your bug report.

 # Making pull requests